alicehsing/alicehsing/README.md

 ![Image of Banner](./topImg.png)

-Hi, I'm Alice 👋  :smiley: --- I am a PERN stack software developer who is passionate about uplifting others and solving problems.
-I find joy in getting to know people and their stories.
-I bring with me a diverse background in real estate and in recruitment.
-I enjoy using technologies to create empathetic solutions.
-I speak 3 languages, however, my love for languages don't start here.
+Hi, I'm Alice 👋  :smiley: --- I am a Pragmatic problem-solver, compassionate team builder, and communicative collaborator who is passionate about uplifting others and getting to know people and their stories.
+User-focused PERN stack developer with a diverse background in real estate and recruitment, I have a drive to continually learn and improve, a knack for achieving goals through dedication and I look forward to using technologies to create empathetic solutions.
+I speak 3 languages, however, my love for languages doesn't start here.
 Currently, I am immersed in JavaScript and React, and I look forward to getting my hands on Python and Ruby.

 ## Tech Stack
 * Language: HTML5, CSS3, JavaScript
 * Frameworks/Libraries: React, Node.js, Express
 * Version Control: GitHub
-* Tools: Git, Netlify, VSCode, Slack, Heroku, Miro
+* Tools: Git, Netlify, Heroku, VSCode, Postman, Beekeeper, Thunderclient, Miro
 * Database: PostgreSQL, Supabase
+* Testing: QUnit, Jest, SuperTest
 * Dev Practices: TDD, Pair/Mob Programming

 ## How I Work